With the changing of the seasons quickly approaching us, there is no better time to purchase a new grill.

 So what is the trick to getting a major markdown?
 I’m glad you asked.

 When you are shopping at The Home Depot, you will often be dealing with somebody who works specifically in the section that you are shopping in.
 The employees can be authorized to give discounts on products that have been sitting on the floor for a long time.

 Simply asking them if they can drop the price on a product will yield surprisingly good results, especially if you see any minor defect on the grill itself.
 Home Depot will also have a section (usually in the back of the store) that holds all the things customers have returned due to minor issues.

 Look there first, these products are significantly cheaper than the new in box ones, and most of the time they have the most insignificant defects, things like dents, chips, or even a wobbly base.
 All of which you can easily overlook if you are paying 25 to 40 percent less for them.

 I live by an Ace Hardware now, and until I moved next to one, I never realized just how good of a store it is.
 The first time I walked in there, it was merely because of the convenience factor, but now that I understand how good a store it is, I’ll usually stop there before I make my way to Home Depot.

 One thing that I have learned is that Ace Hardware likes to offer incentives to purchase big ticket items, and grills are certainly in the category of “big ticket items.”
-During the beginning of Autumn, they offer gift certificates as an incentive to purchase select Weber grills (usually around 75 to 100 dollars).
+At the beginning of autumn, they offer gift certificates as an incentive to purchase select Weber grills (usually around 75 to 100 dollars).
 This is perfect if you shop there often, but if you don’t, well then it won’t mean much to you.